barvaliyavishal/realtime-transaction-reconciliation/README.md

 4. dev/batch_aggregations.py: batch aggregate generation from bronze
 5. dev/reconcile.py: reconciliation logic and mismatch detection
 6. dev/read_iceberg.py: ad hoc Glue table validation query helper
+7. airflow/dags/daily_reconciliation.py: Airflow DAG that schedules and orders the batch aggregation and reconciliation tasks
+8. airflow/docker-compose.yaml: local Airflow stack

+## Status and Progress

+1. Phase 3 (Dual-Path Reconciliation and Orchestration): Done.
+Dual-path reconciliation is complete, and an Apache Airflow DAG now orchestrates the daily batch aggregation and reconciliation jobs with task dependencies so reconciliation runs only after batch aggregation succeeds.
+2. In this local demo, the DAG tasks represent the batch and reconciliation Spark jobs and demonstrate scheduling and dependency ordering; wiring full containerized Spark execution inside the Airflow workers is a documented next step.

 ## How to Run